onflow/docs/docs/evm/cadence/batched-evm-transactions.md

 self.coa.deposit(from: <-fundingVault)
 ```

-Taking a look at the transaction, we can see an explicit check that the COA has enough FLOW to cover the mint cost
+Taking a look at the full transaction, we can see an explicit check that the COA has enough FLOW to cover the mint cost
 before proceeding into the transaction's `execute` block.

 ```cadence